Action over words: how your organisation can embrace Black History Month

 What will you stop, start, or continue as a result of this year’s Black History Month?

-Jason Dunwell is accountable for the successful delivery and relationship management across a portfolio of talent solutions, leading the strategy and operations.
+Jason Dunwell, service delivery director and global D&I council member at Hays is accountable for the successful delivery and relationship management across a portfolio of talent solutions, leading the strategy and operations.

 Jason is also a member of the UK&I Diversity and Inclusion Steering Committee and is a Global D&I Council Member, passionate about helping clients reach their diversity and inclusion goals.